 Work opportunities after studies

 Most of the student work possibilities in Hungary require proficiency in the Hungarian language.
 English and German are widely spoken in Hungary, particularly among the younger population.
 For many employment sectors, learning to converse in the local language is a definite advantage.

 IELTS as proof of English Language proficiency is required from Indian students.

-From the 2nd year of their full degree studies onward, registered full time students who achieve a 4,50 grade average or higher in each of the previous consecutive 2 semesters may submit an application for tuition fee reduction.
+From the 2nd year of their full degree studies onward, registered full-time students who achieve a 4,50 grade average or higher in each of the previous consecutive 2 semesters may submit an application for a tuition fee reduction.
 Tuition may be reduced by up to 20% for a maximum of 20% of eligible students in each year.
-Those excelling in sports are entitled to sports scholarship.
+Those excelling in sports are entitled to a sports scholarship.